 If you have cared for other species of hydrangeas before, you are probably used to watering the plants a lot.
 While most species require high levels of watering, Limelight Hydrangea can easily deal with droughts and are very sensitive to overwatering.
 It would be better to err on the side of underwatering rather than overwatering so your plant does not get root rot.

 Watering for Limelight Hydrangeas is typically labeled as “average.”
-For most zones, watering every 7 to 10 days will keep your plant healthy and happy.
+Watering every 7 to 10 days for most zones will keep your plant healthy and happy.
 In addition to the climate, the soil quality and drainage also affect how often you will need to water.
 The best way to ensure you are watering your Limelight appropriately is to check the soil regularly (especially when the plant is new).

 When you do water, water the soil thoroughly.
 Watering thoroughly means fully saturating all the soil in the pot or all of the soil under the radius of the plant.
 Make sure all of the soil gets damp past the surface.
 You can check this by returning to the planting location after watering and digging a small hole to see how far the water has seeped down into the soil.

-Overwatering is a big concern for Limelight Hydrangeas, especially if they are potted or in poorly-drained clay soil.
+Overwatering is a big concern, especially if they are potted or in poorly drained clay soil.
 If overwatered, the roots may develop root rot that makes the roots turn dark and mushy rather than light and firm.
-If your Limelight Hydrangea has root rot, you will likely see fewer flower clusters or the clusters will be less dense.
+If your Limelight Hydrangea has root rot, you will likely see fewer flower clusters, or the clusters will be less dense.
 The flowers will have a permanently wilted appearance.
 The leaves may be overgrown in comparison to the flowers and will have a yellowed color rather than the classic deep green.

 Fertilizing Limelight hydrangea